 Your style guide will be your bible in everything you do from here on out.
 You should look to it for advice on the best direction to go.
 Not just with design, but internal culture as well.
 If your brand voice and mission statement involves the word “peaceful”, you should prioritize making your working environment peaceful, making your customers at peace when they interact with you, and having a tone of voice that is soft and relaxing.

-In the above example, everything we talked about in this guide is strategically laid out to clearly communicate all brand elements.
+In the above example, everything I talked about in this guide is strategically laid out to clearly communicate all brand elements.
 When you look at LeafPup’s style guide, you know exactly who they are, what they stand for, and the design elements that help them stand out.

 An easy way to make a style guide is to make a Powerpoint or Google Slide deck.
 Each slide explains and depicts the different elements of your brand.